apmoore1/max-llm-book/book/src/step_11.md

 Each block has two sub-layers: multi-head attention (with layer norm and residual) and feed-forward MLP (with layer norm and residual).
 The pattern for each sub-layer is `x = x + sublayer(layer_norm(x))`.

 GPT-2 stacks 12 identical transformer blocks.
-The pre-norm pattern (normalize before sublayer) is more stable than post-norm for deep networks, enabling effective training without careful initialization or learning rate warmup.
+The pre-norm pattern (normalize before sublayer) is more stable than post-norm for deep networks.
+In pre-norm, gradients flow through both the normalized path and the residual path, preventing gradient explosion.
+Post-norm (`x = layer_norm(x + sublayer(x))`) can suffer from unstable gradients in very deep networks.
+Pre-norm enables effective training without careful initialization or learning rate warmup.

 ## Understanding the architecture